GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: What's new in Chrome extensions

-'Recent changes to the Chrome extensions platform, documentation, and policy'
+description: 'Recent changes to the Chrome extensions platform, documentation, and policy'
 date: 2021-02-25
 updated: 2022-09-27